cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

       * Consider creating a PRD ([here](https://drive.google.com/drive/u/1/folders/155cGrc9Y7NWwygslCcU8gjL2AQbu5rFF) or [here](https://drive.google.com/drive/u/1/folders/13wUoIl-FjjCkbn2O8qH1iXOCBo2eF2-d)) to present design options.
 * What is the sample size?
 Is this a privacy concern for us or for the data provider?
 * How often is data missing?
-   * E.g. for privacy, some sources only report when sample size is above a certain threshold
+   * For privacy, some sources only report when sample size is above a certain threshold
+   * Missingness due to reporting pattern (e.g. no weekend reports)?
    * Will we want to and is it feasible to [interpolate missing values](https://github.com/cmu-delphi/covidcast-indicators/issues/1539)?
 * Are there any aberrant values that don’t make sense? e.g. negative counts, out of range percentages, “manual” missingness codes (9999, -9999, etc)
 * Does the data source revise their data?
 How often?
-   * See raw data saved in Step 0
+   * See raw data saved in [Step 0](#step-0-keep-revision-history-important)
 * What is the reporting schedule of the data?
 * What order of magnitude is the signal?
 (If it’s sufficiently small, [this issue on how rounding is done](https://github.com/cmu-delphi/covidcast-indicators/issues/1945) needs to be addressed first)
 * How is the data processed by the data source?
 E.g. normalization, censoring values with small sample sizes, censoring values associated with low-population areas, smoothing, adding jitter, etc.